asawaric/Newbie/Python_Intro/Teaser/Python_Teaser_on_Prabability_and_Statistics.md

 1. What is the most likely sum from two-throws of a six-sided die?
 Most likely sum is the average value of die throws.

    * Hint: $$Average value = \sum\limits_{S} [S \times P(S)]$$
-        Where S is a sum and P(S) is the probability of occurrence of a sum.
+           ;Where S is a sum and P(S) is the probability of occurrence of a sum.

 2. Write a Python code for finding average value of *n* dice throw.